 life of cutting horns.

 Operating cutting tools with excessive amplitude will cause premature failure of the horn due to the additional fatigue stresses that result.
 This is typically caused by the use of an improper booster within the system.
-Sonics will provide the proper booster specifications when the tools are purchased and it is recommended that only the specified booster be used with each tool.
+Sonics will provide the proper booster specifications when the tools are purchased and it is recommended that only the specified booster be used with each tool. - Is it necessary to re-sharpen my cutting horns?

 o with ultrasonic technology, the sharpness of the cutting edge is not as critical as it is for mechanical knives.
 In fact, many ultrasonic cuttings horn designs incorporate a small flat on the cutting tip to extend tool life and enhance performance.
 The vibratory motion provides much more of the cutting effect than the sharpness of the tools.